AlchemyCMS/alchemy_cms/README.md

 Rails Version
 -------------

-This version of Alchemy runs with Rails 3.0.10.
+This branch of Alchemy runs with Rails 3.1.1 and Ruby 1.9.2.

 If you are looking for a Rails 2 compatible version check the rails-2 branch.